Search information pages

 Why publish your article in Trials?

 Trials's open access policy allows maximum visibility of articles published in the journal as they are available to a wide, global audience.
 Articles that have been especially highly accessed are highlighted with a 'Highly accessed' graphic, which appears on the journal's contents pages and search results.

 Trials offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
 Articles will be published with their final citation after acceptance, in both fully browsable web form, and as a formatted PDF; the article will then be available through Trials, BioMed Central and PubMed Central and will also be included in PubMed.

 Online publication in Trials gives authors the opportunity to publish large datasets, large numbers of color illustrations and moving pictures, to display data in a form that can be read directly by other software packages so as to allow readers to manipulate the data for themselves, and to create all relevant links (for example, to PubMed, to sequence and other databases, and to other articles).

 Articles published in Trials are included in article alerts and regular email updates.
 Some may be included in abstract books mailed to academics and are highlighted on Trials's pages and on the BioMed Central homepage.

 In addition, articles published in Trials may be promoted by press releases to the general or scientific press.
 These activities increase the exposure and number of accesses for articles published in Trials.
 A list of articles recently press-released by journals published by BioMed Central is available here.

-Authors of articles published in Trials retain the copyright of their articles and are free to reproduce and disseminate their work (for further details, see the BioMed Central copyright and license agreement).
+Authors of articles published in Trials retain the copyright of their articles and are free to reproduce and disseminate their work (for further details, see the BioMed Central copyright policy and license agreement).